 - were a full-year New York State resident,

 - were at least 18 years of age,

 - are a parent of a child (or children) who did not reside with you and was under 18 years old,

-- have an order in effect for at least one-half of the tax year requiring you to make child support payments payable through a support collection unit, and
+- have an order in effect for at least one-half of the tax year requiring you to make child support payments payable through a New York State Support Collection Unit (SCU), and

 - have paid at least the court-ordered amount of child support during the tax year.

 - 20% of the federal EIC that you could have claimed (based on your NY recomputed FAGI) if the noncustodial child met the qualifying child definition.
 Compute it as if you had one qualifying child without the benefit of the joint return phase-out amount (even if you had a married filing joint return); or